 Prior to this offering, there has been no trading market for the notes, and the Company does not intend to apply to list the notes on any securities exchange or to arrange for quotation on any automated dealer quotation system.
 The Company has been informed by the initial purchasers that they intend to make a market in the notes after the offering is completed.
 However, the initial purchasers may cease their market-making at any time without notice.
 In addition, the liquidity of the trading market in the notes, and the market price quoted for the notes, may be adversely affected by changes in the overall market for this type of security and by changes in the Company's financial performance or prospects or in the prospects for companies in its industry generally.
 As a result, the Company cannot assure holders that an active trading market will develop for the notes.
 If an active trading market does not develop or is not maintained, the market price and liquidity of the notes may be adversely affected.
-In that case holders may not be able to sell their notes at a particular time or holders may not be able to sell their notes at a favorable price.
+In that case holders may not be able to sell their notes at a favorable price.